finalv2/cwp-decap-test/strategies/create-tribal-family-coach-positions.md

 Now, when hotline calls about Native families get screened out, the tribe shares them with the tribal family coach.
 The coach and a tribal support person visit the family together.
 They offer help with whatever the family needs.
 The tribal family coach also works with the tribal TANF team.

 The Klamath Tribes handle their own members with help from an ODHS Family Coach.
-The ODHS tribal family coach helps all other Native families in the area, whether they're from one of Oregon's nine federally recognized tribes or tribes anywhere else.
+The ODHS tribal family coach helps all other Native families in the area, whether they're from one of Oregon's 9 federally recognized tribes or tribes anywhere else.

 Oregon's District 11 is now the only district in the state that has both cut the number of Klamath Tribal children in foster care and eliminated over-representation of Native children in care.[](https://drive.google.com/file/d/1W8Q1M14JaWD0rOd37XmFD48QQ879ay0-/view?usp=drive_link)